In part one of our two-part series on software-defined WAN and the future of virtualized networks, networking expert...

 Tom Nolle, president of CIMI Corp., looked at SD-WAN from an outside-in network perspective.
 He addressed how SD-WAN can benefit more than the outer service layer by enhancing service management and by working deeper inside the network to improve network infrastructure efficiency.

 Those who follow network technology probably know by now that SD-WAN is hot.
-Every vendor seems to be offering it, and many enterprises and service providers seem to be adopting it.
+All vendors seem to be offering SD-WAN options, and many enterprise customers and service providers seem to be adopting SD-WAN.
 But let's look at what it really is.

 SD-WAN is a new kind of wrapper for network services.
 Once inside that package, however, not all SD-WAN product and service options are the same.
 The differences are important to buyers and to the future evolution of the technology.